jeffbski/autoflow-graphviz/README.md

 ## Project status - INACTIVE

 I am not currently working on autoflow or autoflow family projects.
-I am happy to accept contributors if further developement is needed.
+I am happy to accept contributors if further development is needed.

 ## Goals